Are Neanderthals, Homo Sapiens, and AI Comparable?

 When considering the comparison between Neanderthals, Homo sapiens, and AI, it is crucial to acknowledge the inherent differences between these entities.
 Neanderthals and Homo sapiens were natural, biological species shaped by the forces of evolution, adaptation, and environment.
 Their cognitive capabilities were limited by their biological makeup and the resources available to them.

-See also how to improve ai prompts
+See also how to use ai remini

 In contrast, AI is a product of human ingenuity and technological advancement.
 It represents an artificial form of intelligence created by programming and data processing, with the potential for exponential growth and adaptation.
 While AI can simulate certain aspects of human cognition, it lacks the biological basis and evolutionary history of Neanderthals and Homo sapiens.